 E. Attach original Form IV, Rule 602, SCACR, to arrest warrant.

 NOTE: The appropriate official screening applications bears some responsibility in reporting waivers of the application fee pursuant to the following statute.
-The application fee is $40.00 pursuant to § 17-3-45, SC Code.
+The application fee is $40.00 pursuant to S.C.
+Code § 17-3-45.

 (A) A person to whom counsel has been provided shall execute an affidavit that he is financially unable to employ counsel and that affidavit shall set forth all his assets.
 If it appears that the person has some assets but they are insufficient to employ private counsel, the court, in its discretion , may order the person to pay these assets to the defender corporation of the county or counties wherein he is being represented or, if a defender corporation does not exist therein, to the Office of Indigent Defense of the State of South Carolina.